MaRuCien/hello-world/README.md

 3. Multiplication *
 4. Division /
 5. Exponentiation **
-6. Modulo (returns the remainder of the division) %
+6. Modulo or Remainder (returns the remainder of the division) %
 7. Increment (add 1) ++
 8. Decrement (subtract 1) --